 Mr and Mrs Non-dom awake one morning to find a brown envelope, sitting ominously on their doorstep, from the UK tax authority, HMRC.

 That afternoon, they visit a local chartered accountant who has the rather difficult task of informing the couple that they owe £28,000 of UK capital gains tax and more than £300,000 in income tax.
-On top of this, they were late filing their UK tax returns for the tax year 2017/2018, and have therefore also incurred fines and penalties.
+This could partially be reduced by double tax relief, but there would still be a substantial unnecessary tax liability.
+On top of this, they were late filing their UK tax returns for the tax year 2021/2022 and have therefore also incurred fines and penalties.